Analytical Expression for Fracture Profile in Viscoelastic Crack Propagation: Abstract

 \section{Abstract}

-We derive an analytical expression for the strain field, including fracture profile, during steady-state crack propagation in viscoelastic solids.
-This expression, featuring the hypergeometric function, is obtained by exactly solving a model that incorporates the standard linear solid (i.e., three-element Zener) model.
-We find three regions in the fracture profile, distinguished by power-law exponents that evolve with distance from the crack tip; this explains why crack tips become sharper in rubbers and gels as the crack-propagation velocity increases.
-We also provide a solid foundation for de Gennes' viscoelastic trumpet, previously based only on a scaling argument.
-These insights should help prevent catastrophic failure of polymer materials triggered by velocity jumps.
+We derive an analytical expression for the strain field during steady-state crack propagation in viscoelastic solids described by the standard linear solid (Zener) model.
+This expression reveals three regions in the fracture profile and in the strain field ahead of the crack tip, each distinguished by power-law exponents that evolve with distance from the crack tip.
+These features explain the experimentally observed crack-tip sharpening in rubbers and gels as the crack-propagation velocity increases, often associated with catastrophic failure triggered by a velocity jump.
+Furthermore, we establish de Gennes' viscoelastic trumpet on a continuum-mechanical foundation, previously based only on a scaling argument.

-Viscoelastic soft materials, such as rubbers and gels, find application in diverse industrial contexts, medical instruments, and even within the realm of food products.
-Understanding their fracture characteristics~\cite{Knauss2015,Creton2016,Long2021} is therefore not only of scientific interest but also of great practical importance.
-For example, both rubbers~\cite{Kadir1981,Tsunoda2000,Carbone2005,Morishita2016,Sakumichi2017,Kubo2017,Kubo2021} and gels~\cite{Murai2019,Liu2019} may fail catastrophically due to abrupt increases in crack-propagation velocity, triggered by a rise in sharpness at the crack tip.
-This increased sharpness cannot be explained by linear elastic fracture mechanics (LEFM)~\cite{Freund1998}, where the surface of static cracks exhibits a parabolic profile.
-However, in the case of viscoelastic soft materials such as rubbers~\cite{Morishita2016,Morishita2017,Mai2020} and gels~\cite{Livne2008,Bouchbinder2008,Ariel2010,Chen2017,Meng2023}, increased crack velocity leads to a sharper, non-parabolic profile near the crack tip.
+\textit{Introduction}.\,--- Viscoelastic rubberlike materials are used in diverse applications, including industry, medical instruments, and food products.
+Understanding their fracture characteristics~\cite{Persson2005b,Knauss2015,Creton2016,Long2021} possesses both scientific and practical significance.
+Rubbers~\cite{Kadir1981,Tsunoda2000,Carbone2005,Morishita2016,Sakumichi2017,Kubo2017,Kubo2021} and gels~\cite{Murai2019,Liu2019,Zhang2022} can fail catastrophically due to abrupt increases in crack-propagation velocity; such velocity jumps are strongly correlated with a rise in crack-tip sharpness.
+This sharpening cannot be explained by the linear elastic fracture mechanics (LEFM)~\cite{Freund1998}, which predicts a parabolic profile for the surface of static cracks.
+Experiments on rubbers~\cite{Morishita2016,Morishita2017,Mai2020} and gels~\cite{Livne2008,Bouchbinder2008,Ariel2010,Chen2017,Kolvin2018,Meng2023,Qi2024} report that increased crack-propagation velocity leads to a sharper, non-parabolic profile near the crack tip.